 Master's programme in Engineering Design

-The program is structured to enhance your basic skills as well as to give an introduction to various aspects of engineering design.
-The specializations include a set of core courses which are compulsory and constitute about two thirds of the total course work.
+The programme is structured to enhance technical skills, as well as to give an introduction to various aspects of engineering design.
+The specialisations include a set of advanced courses which are compulsory and constitute two-thirds of the total course work.